Dking07/fivem-pursuit-mode/README.md

   - Vehicles now visually display their current performance class through liveries
   - Added support for both standard liveries and mod-based liveries (modType 48)
-  - Vehicle-specific livery overrides available in configuration
+  - Vehicle-specific livery overrides available in configuration (Livery is just an example, you can use any modkit)

 #### Improvements
 - **Vehicle Name Recognition**